Matthew Patrick (British politician)

-Matthew John Patrick is a British Labour Party politician who has been the Member of Parliament (MP) for Wirral West since 2024, and Parliamentary Under-Secretary of State for Northern Ireland since September 2025.
+Matthew John Patrick is a British Labour Party politician who has been the Member of Parliament (MP) for Wirral West since 2024, and was Parliamentary Under-Secretary of State for Northern Ireland between September 2025 and July 2026.

 Early life and education

 He was born and brought up in Birkenhead, Merseyside, England.
 Patrick's parents worked in primary and secondary education.
-He attended Liverpool John Moores University, and was the first in his family to attend university.
-During his time at university, Patrick worked full time at a mortgage brokerage to fund living costs.
+He attended Liverpool John Moores University.

 Political career

 Patrick joined the Labour party in 2010.
-He was previously a Labour member of Wirral Council from 2013 to 2018 and is considered to be on the Labour Party's centrist wing.
+He was a Labour member of Wirral Council from 2013 to 2018 and is considered to be on the Labour Party's centrist wing.
 His 2013 election in a ward in Upton, Merseyside came with a 4.5% swing to Labour.
 Patrick has worked for the Financial Ombudsman Service; after leaving Wirral council in 2018 he worked in financial regulation in London.
 Immediately prior to taking office, Patrick worked as a Senior Communications Manager for Pay.UK, an operator and standards body for inter-bank financial transactions.

 Patrick put himself forward as the Labour candidate for Wirral West in 2023.
-The selection process was controversial, with all key members of Wirral West Labour's executive resigning, citing an undemocratic shortlisting process.
+The selection process was controversial, with several members resigning from posts because of the candidate choices on the four-person shortlist.
 In March 2024, before the election was called but after his selection as candidate, Patrick went on a fully-funded four-day visit to Israel funded by Labour Friends of Israel.
 The purpose of the visit was for education and to meet with important political figures.
 In the 2024 general election, he was elected Member of Parliament (MP) for Wirral West with 23,156 votes (46.4%) and a majority of 9,998 over the second place Conservative candidate.

 In November 2024, Patrick was appointed as a Parliamentary Private Secretary in the departments for Culture, Media and Sport (DCMS) and Science, Innovation and Technology (DSIT).

 In September 2025, Patrick was appointed as a Parliamentary Under-Secretary of State in the Northern Ireland Office as part of Prime Minister Keir Starmer's reshuffle.